middyjs/middy/README.md

 Where:

- - `handler`: is a reference to the current context and it allows to access (and modify) the current `event` (request), the `response` (in the *after* phase) and `error` (in case of an error).
+ - `handler`: is a reference to the current context and it allows access to (and modification of) the current `event` (request), the `response` (in the *after* phase) and `error` (in case of an error).
- - `next`: is a callback function that needs to be invoked when the middleware finished its job so that the next middleware can be invoked
+ - `next`: is a callback function that needs to be invoked when the middleware has finished its job so that the next middleware can be invoked

 ### Configurable middlewares